Skip to main content

 Simply put, phishing lures you into giving the scammer complete access to your personal information or bank credentials.

-Once the scammer obtains any login credentials in your company, they will have access to your company's sensitive information.
-It poses threats like exposing confidential data, and no one would want that.
+Once the scammer obtains login credentials in your company, they will have access to your company's sensitive information.
+This poses threats, such as exposing confidential data, and no one wants that.

 These schemes will lure you into trusting your attacker and giving out valuable information.
 It may be something like your LinkedIn logins or maybe your whole identity.
 They will bait you into opening an attachment, clicking on a link, filling out a form, etc.